xpack-dev-tools/openocd-xpack/scripts/tests/README.md

 ## Download the repo

-The test script is part of the OpenOCD xPack:
+The test script is part of the xPack OpenOCD:

 ```sh
 rm -rf ~/Downloads/openocd-xpack.git; \